Schiiss/blog/_posts/2025-04-26-a-conceptual-guide-to-mcp.md

 **This could simplify development heavily allowing you to focus on the intent of the agent versus the low-level auth/config logic.**

-I am looking forward to getting the Docker MCP server hosted locally in Docker to see if it could help streamline the Dagger agent I mentioned earlier.
+I am looking forward to getting the GitHub MCP server hosted locally in Docker to see if it could help streamline the Dagger agent I mentioned earlier.

 ---